 Whisky Barrels Are A Long-Term Investment

-Secondly, 90% of whisky casks are bottled before they reach 12-years-old, therefore if you let your whisky mature for over 12 years then your whisky will be rarer.
-This causes an additional increase in value.
+Secondly, 90% of whisky casks are bottled before they reach 12-years-old.
+Therefore if you let your whisky mature for over 12 years then your whisky will be rarer.
+This causes an additional increase in value due to scarcity.

 Lastly, waiting at least 10 years before selling your barrel gives the distillery that you bought from time to invest in their brand, and reposition themselves in the market.
 Much of the increase in value of barrels comes from the public perception of the brand.
 I will go into more detail about this in a later section.